26 JANUARY–3 FEBRUARY 2018: KIMBIA KENYA

 It is a self-supported race; competitors must carry everything they need for seven days on their backs.

-A multiday race high up in the mountains of the the Moroccan Atlas.
-The 285 km route is divided in 6 stages.
-Every day 30 to 60 km of trails will be covered with an elevation up to 14000.
+A multi-day race, high up in the mountains of the Moroccan Atlas.
+The 285 km route is divided into 6 stages.
+Every day 30 to 60 km of trails will be covered, with an elevation up to 14000.

 An adventure with spectacular views through a lunar-like rocky landscape with snowy peaks, gorges, valleys, few villages.